KunwooLeeKay/emg2qwerty/README.md

 Note.
 All results are averaged across subjects.
 Offline inference = Acausal (±900ms past / ±100ms future).
 Online inference = Causal (1000ms past-only)

-> TODO - Add results + explain configs for each.
+> TODO - Add results + be clear about configs for each.
+Ideally, we need to have a separate config for each.

 ## Acknowledgements